Courage to Lead

 Financial Update

 NewSchools raised $90.9M in 2025.
-Thanks to this incredible commitment from our funding partners, we are heading into 2026 with the strength to realize our full ambitions for the 2024-26 strategy and to develop our vision for impact in 2027-29.
+We are deeply grateful to our funding partners for their continued commitment, which positions us to fully realize our 2024–26 strategy and shape our vision for impact in 2027–29.

-NewSchools’ total expenses in 2025 were $40.9M, of which 61% were investments, 28% program expenses, and 11% general and administrative and development costs.
-89% of our expenses directly support venture leaders.
-NewSchools’ board generously covers general and administrative expenses.
+Total expenses for the year were $40.9M: 61% investments, 28% program expenses, and 11% general, administrative, and development costs.
+Notably, 89% of our spending directly supports venture leaders, with our board generously covering general and administrative expenses.

 2025 EXPENSES